Waitākere Ranges

 The main road through the ranges is the Scenic Drive.
 It starts in Titirangi and heads northwest to Waitākere township, following the eastern ridge of the ranges.
 Scenic Drive can also be accessed from Forest Hill Road, West Coast Road from Oratia and Mountain Road from Henderson Valley.

 There are four main west coast surf beaches with road access through the regional park.
-From south to north, these are Whatipū, accessible from Titirangi on Huia Road then Whatipū Road, and Karekare, Piha and Te Henga Bethells Beach, accessed from Scenic Drive.
-At the north end of the ranges is Muriwai with its unique gannet colony, accessed via Kumeu.
-There are several other west coast beaches that can be reached by foot from the main beaches or by walking track.
+From south to north, these are Whatipū, accessible from Titirangi on Huia Road, then Whatipū Road, and Karekare, Piha and Te Henga Bethells Beach, accessed from Scenic Drive.
+At the north end of the ranges is Muriwai, with its unique gannet colony, accessed via Kumeu.
+Several other west coast beaches can be reached by foot from the main beaches or by walking track.
 More sedate beaches can also be found off Huia Road on the north edge of the Manukau Harbour.

-The track network is fabulous and the one long-term benefit of the intensive kauri logging.
-Almost all the tracks were closed in the 2010s due to kauri dieback disease but many of the best have been upgraded to protect kauri trees and reopened.
+The fabulous track network is the one long-term benefit of intensive kauri logging.
+Almost all the tracks were closed in the 2010s due to kauri dieback disease, but many of the best have been upgraded to protect kauri trees and reopened.
 Our top recommendations include Omanawanui, Karamatura, Mercer Bay Loop and Comans Track, and Te Henga Walkway (south end) on the coast.
 Karamatura and Kitekite Falls are best for forests and waterfalls.

 The more time you spend in the area, the more you will discover!
 Check out the links throughout this page for many more Waitākere options.